Coast to Coast KAL

 December 15

-Welcome videos launch - I’ll be chatting details on the inspo, construction, techniques, and modifications as well as doing a deep dive on the color combos and going over how to put your own together as well
+Welcome videos launch - I’ll be chatting details on the inspo, construction, techniques, and modifications as well as doing a deep dive on the color combos and going over how to put your own together

 January 5